Vegpathology/phyto-data-viz/computer-setup.md

 Download and install the
 [Anaconda Scientific Python Distribution](http://continuum.io/downloads).
-I recommend you use a special editor like the [Wing Intelligent Development Environment - 101](http://wingware.com/downloads/wingide-101).
+It is recommended to use that a special editor like the [Wing Intelligent Development Environment - 101](http://wingware.com/downloads/wingide-101).